Rahul-Sharma-Github/Rahul-Sharma-Github/README.md

 ## Hi there 👋

-- ⚡ I am Always Ready to Learn something New & ready to Adapt New Technologies.
+- ⚡ Currently working on some flutter projects.
 #
 ## ⚡Learning and Sharpening skills in –
 ###   👷‍App Development Technologies –